bbc/simorgh/src/integration/README.md

 #### AMP only tests

-For tests that should be run only on the AMP platform, we should add these tests to a file called `ampTests.js`.
+Tests that should be run only on the AMP platform need to be contained in a file called `ampTests.js`.
 An example of an AMP test would be like

 ```js
 export default () => {